In this video we are going to talk about how to generate a Geneious variant call report file.

-We’re going to assume that you already have Geneious, you already have Geneious Prime launched and running, that you’ve already imported your sample FastQ files, you’ve already run the sequence alignment variant call algorithms against those FastQ files, and now you want to know how to generate the variant report.
-So that’s where we’re going to start.
+We are going to assume that you already have Geneious Prime launched and running, that you have already imported your sample FastQ files, you have already run the sequence alignment variant call algorithms against those FastQ files, and now you want to know how to generate the variant report.
+So that’s where we are going to start.

 In this case, we already have Geneious launched.
-If you look, there should be a contig file, it’ll have a three diagonal bar icon.
-You’ll have your sample name in here and it will say that it is assembled to some reference genome.
-In this case its Staph. aureus.
-So it’d be “sample_name_assembled_to_reference_genome”.
+There should be a contig file (a three diagonal bar icon).
+You will have your sample name in here and it will say that it is assembled to some reference genome.
+In this case ours is Staph. aureus.
+So it would be “sample_name_assembled_to_reference_genome”.

 Set Up the Geneious Panels

 The first thing you want to do is check that record.
 This is the document field or document panel in Geneious up here.
-That will bring up three other panels, or at least it should.
-This may depend on where you’re at with Geneious.
-If you’ve already run Geneious a few times it may look a little bit different than this.
-It depends on how you save and configure things, but you should be able to bring up this sequence view panel in the middle.
+That should bring up three other panels.
+This may depend on where you are at with Geneious.
+If you have already run Geneious a few times it may look a little bit different than this.
+It depends on how your configuration, but you should be able to bring up this sequence view panel in the middle.
 On the right, there will be this configuration panel.
 Then down on the bottom, there will be a spreadsheet panel.

 Changing the Variant Report Headers

-The next step is to go to the “Columns” option and click on that.
+The next step is to go to the Columns option and click on that.
 It will bring up a fairly long list of column names or column headers that you can choose to configure the spreadsheet.
-You can see some of these are already checked and I’ll show you how to do that in just a second.
-You can see there’s a long list here.
+You can see some of these are already checked.
 You have “Name”, “Min” and “Max”, “Genomic Loci”, you can have things like the “Length”, “Amino Acid Change”, “Quality”, “CDS”, “Codeon Changes, and so on and so forth.
-You have all these different options.

 I already have these in order.
 I don’t really want “Quality” in this report, so I’m going to move it back out to the available column with the left arrow.
 What I’m left with is the selected list showing all the column headers that I want in this spreadsheet.
 So then I click “Ok” and now what’ll happen is in the bottom panel you’ll see those headers show up here.
 You can see “Name”, “Minimum”, “Maximum”, “Loci”, the length of the polymorphism, “Polymorphism Type”, “Amino Acid Change”, coding sequence and so forth.